dkager3/SCRINT/README.md

-# SCRINT 1.5 Documentation
+# SCRINT 2.0 Documentation
 Welcome!
 Please view the documentation for SCRINT down below.

 ## What is SCRINT?
 SCRINT is the Screw Interpreter.
-Screw is a Turing Complete programming language that is very closely modeled after Brainf\*\*k.
-How Screw differs is that it has some different symbols, has a generally larger cell capacity (set at 60,000 bytes by default), extra features, and has a termination character for the end of programs.
+Screw is a programming language that is closely modeled after Brainf\*\*k.
+How Screw differs is that it has some different symbols, extra features, and has a termination character for the end of programs.

 ## How is Screw Interpreted?
 Screw is interpreted through a program written in C. Screw files are saved with an extention of ".scw" and the interpreter will handle only those types of files.
 The file is read by the interpreter, reduced down to essential operations (ignoring all other non-essential characters), then each operation is handled one at a time and turned into C code to run behind the scene.